hoda5/flux-easy/README.md

   constructor(){
     this.store_ref= STORE_NAME.createStoreReference(); // automatic reference to stores/views
     this.prop3=''; // view state
-    this.store_ref.addChangeListenner(this.refresh); // simplification of listenners
+    this.store_ref.addChangeListenner('YourChange'); // simplification of listenners
   }

   render() {